patmarks/sage2ipython/README.md

 - All code blocks are assumed to be Python code blocks.
 - Output is simply deleted.
 - Everything else is put in Markdown cells.

+#Changes as of 2/22/2015

+convert_all_sage_worksheets now creates the new .ipynb files in a directory of the same name.
+It also detects worksheets of the same name, and copies the worksheets' associated data directories.

+Now has 2 dependencies: os and shutil